rehankhan45/communitywajahat/README.md

 # communitywajahat
-- Md wajahat says that this community is amazing
+- Md wajahat says this community is amazing